 - Shoot 3 or 4 main rooms inside the property (living room, kitchen, great room, master suite), one or two shots per room

 Do not send slide shows, brochures, or photos grouped in a series.
 Only individual photos attached to your submittal will be accepted.
 Ideally the width of a photo should be between 8 and 13 inches and the resolution at least 144.
 This is the format we use.
-Include the name of the photographer who took the photos.

 - Detailed shots such as doors or fixtures are not necessary.